marshallm94/Mastering_Software_Development_R/README.md

 [1] 16
 ```

-By default, the `reduce()` function starts with the firs element and moves to
+By default, the `reduce()` function starts with the first element and moves to
 the last, however the `.dir` parameter allows you to reversed the direction if
 desired: